dereuromark/cakephp-tools/README.md

 * Geocodeable, WhoDidIt, Confirmable and Bitmasked behaviors.
 * With MyModel you can build subqueries the Cake way.
 * Tokens, Qlogin, TinyUrl, KeyValue functionality included.
+* DiffLib, ZipLib, WeatherLib and many more lib functionality.
 * The TextExt, Datetime, Numeric and FormExt helpers provide extended functionality if desired.
 * Tree helper for working with (complex) trees.
-* GoogleMapV3, Gravatar, Qrcode, Typography, Ical, Hcard provide additional helper functionality.
+* GoogleMapV3, Gravatar, Qrcode, Timeline, Typography, Ical, Hcard provide additional helper functionality.

 and much more